See the latest vacancies and find out about working for MSF UKJobs in the UK

 Konstantinos Antonopoulos: Policy and Advocacy Advisor

-Kosta has worked for several years in the field with MSF, in logistics and as a Programme Coordinator in the DRC, Burundi, Zambia, Sudan, Pakistan, Yemen, Myanmar and Papua New Guinea.
+Kosta has worked for several years in the field with MSF, in logistics and as a Programme Coordinator in Democratic Republic of Congo, Burundi, Zambia, Sudan, Pakistan, Yemen, Myanmar and Papua New Guinea.

-Before joining MSF, he worked as a consultant with other organizations and governmental institutions in Thailand, Sri Lanka, Bahrain and Indonesia.
+Before joining MSF, he worked as a consultant with other organisations and governmental institutions in Thailand, Sri Lanka, Bahrain and Indonesia.

 Over the years, the Programmes Unit has gained experience in many different topics, including: